agocoded/Java-Add-Remove-Clear-GUI/README.md

 # Java-Add-Remove-Clear-GUI
-A JavaFX application to add remove and clear strings inputs using LinkedHashSet
+A JavaFX application to add remove and clear strings inputs using LinkedHashSet for an ordered list. by *@agocoded*

-*GUI when application starts*
+**GUI when application starts**

 ![image](https://user-images.githubusercontent.com/87380930/185755226-434cdfd8-9654-484f-8ad4-95a1fa6d3570.png)